klimenta/pusshy/README.md

 A simple GUI front-end for OpenSSH on Windows 10

 # What is pusshy?
-pussy is not a replacement for putty. pusshy is a simple GUI front-end for OpenSSH on Windows 10.
+pusshy is not a replacement for putty. pusshy is a simple GUI front-end for OpenSSH on Windows 10.
 As of late 2018, OpenSSH comes as default in Windows 10 but it lacks front-end like putty.
 So, pusshy tries to cross that bridge with this simple .NET program.

+# Pre-requisites

+* OpenSSH installed under C:\WINDOWS\SYSTEM32\OPENSSH
+* .NET 4.5

 # How does it work?
 When you start pusshy, you can enter the SSH host, the login that you want to use, the password, the certificate (in case you use certificates) and a description for your connection.
 OpenSSH do not use passwords to log you automatically, so you can omit the password if you want.
 You have to enter it anyway when you log in.
 The password column is for your reference only.
 You can still copy and paste it in the OpenSSH session if you want.
 By default, when you select the password column, the password will be visible.